 Well ask yourself is it important if its done well, if the answer is no, then get them to do it anyway, you can always fire them if they screw up, which will serve a warning to the others.

 If it is important, then look to either bring in a contractor or consultant to do the work.
 Whilst it might seem an expensive solution at first glance, remember your doing this to free up your time to look to improve your career, so actually its a really an investment in you.

 Bosses who don’t delegate get stuck at their current management level, and this is why delegation is important, as it allows us to move on to bigger and better things.

-Disclaimer: How to be a Bad Boss is meant to be Humourous and the information is for entertainment, not education.
-Be a Good Boss and do the opposite.
+Disclaimer: How to be a Bad Boss is meant to be humorous and these posts should not be taken seriously.